iterative/cml.dev/content/docs/usage.md

 🖼️ **Images** Display images using the markdown or HTML.
-Note that if an image is an output of your ML workflow (i.e., it is produced by your workflow), you will need to use the `cml publish` function to include it a CML report.
+Note that if an image is an output of your ML workflow (i.e., it is produced by your workflow), you will need to use the `cml publish` command to include it a CML report.
 For example, if `graph.png` is output by `python train.py`, run:

 ```bash